KaesDingeling/Hybrid-Menu/README.md

-# HybridMenu Add-on for Vaadin 8
+# HybridMenu Add-on for Vaadin 8+

+Project was moved to GitLab https://gitlab.com/KaesDingeling/Hybrid-Menu

-HybridMenu is a UI component add-on for Vaadin 8.
+HybridMenu is a UI component add-on for Vaadin 8+.

+This branch ist for Vaadin 8.

 ## Online demo